mikegiddens/Socrata-GoogleMaps/README.md

 # Properties

 * __baseUrl__ (required) - This is the url to the Socrata server. ie. https://soda.demo.socrata.com
-* __table__ (required) - This is the 4x4 soscrata table id.
+* __table__ (required) - This is the 4x4 socrata table id.
 * __tplInfowindow__ - You will need to define your tpl that you will want to see when you click on a marker on the map.
 The text here will be rendered inside the popup info window.
-See Tempalte Engine below for details on how to use define this value.
+See Template Engine below for details on how to use define this value.
 * __enableListings__ - This flag is used to render the listings portion of the component.
 Defaults to true.
 * __enalbleDirections__ - This flag is used to render the directions routing feature of the component.
 Defaults to true.
 * __center__ - Object of lat/lng that will be the starting point of the map.
 Defaults to: { lat: 39.4, lng: -104.9 }
 * __zoom__ - The zoom level the map will start on.
 Defaults to 10.
 * __clickZoom__ - Zoom level the map will zoom too when the icon or row is selected.
 Defaults to 15.

-* __My location__ - By clicking "My location"  your current location is shared to the first text box(taken as "From address") to show the direction.
+* __tplListing__ - It will define the data format in the listing section.
+See Template Engine below for details on how to use define this value.
-* __Text Box (A)__ - Source address for the "Get Directions".
+* __tplDirections__ - You will need to define your tpl, to show the data format to be used in the Source/Destination address to get direction.
+See Template Engine below for details on how to use define this value.
-* __Text Box (B)__ - Destination address for the "Get Directions".
+* __formatData__ - If the database contains any data to be parsed then "formatData" is used.

 # Methods